 Let’s review.

 I have issued a novel challenge to the familiar view that there are two types of moral motivation, motivation by rightness de dicto and motivation by rightness de re, and that there is something amiss with motivation by rightness de dicto that is not similarly amiss with motivation by rightness de re.
 I first argued that this is the wrong way to set up the options, noting that philosophers have applied the de re/de dicto distinction to moral motivation in a confused way that interprets the phrase “motivation by rightness de re” as referring to motivations whose objects are right-making features.
 I observed that if the “de re” qualifier were used correctly then this phrase would refer to a motivation whose object is that the agent acts rightly, but that may represent the property of moral rightness under another description.
 I then refuted the view that ordinary deliberation can be fully explained by supposing that deliberators just care about the particular right-making features they see at stake in their circumstances, arguing that many quotidian and familiar phenomena cannot be so explained.
 I argued that continued deliberation in conflict cases can only be explained by taking deliberators to have a further, overarching concern: a concern to strike the right balance between everything important at stake.
-Finally, I suggested that there is good reason to think that the misunderstood variety of motivation from the third section will often turn out to be an instance of the overlooked variety of motivation from the second section, given the conceptual role of ordinary deliberators’ judgments to the effect that a certain act strikes the right balance.
+Finally, I suggested that there is good reason to think that the misunderstood variety of motivation from Section 3 will often turn out to be an instance of the overlooked variety of motivation from Section 2, given the conceptual role of ordinary deliberators’ judgments to the effect that a certain act strikes the right balance.
 And I argued that this presents critics of motivation by rightness de dicto with a trilemma: their criticisms either face lots of counterexamples, bear an explanatory burden, or miss the mark entirely.

 The upshot is that ethicists and metaethicists should be less cavalier with the de re/de dicto distinction, as applied to moral motivation.
 Careful work in the philosophy of mind and language, along with careful attention to the phenomena of everyday moral life, reveals that the sweeping statements we have couched in these terms cannot withstand critical scrutiny.